Wideband Relative Transfer Function (RTF) Estimation Exploiting Frequency Correlations: Experiments

-The noise covariance matrix $\hat{\v{R}}_v$ is estimated from a separate realization of the noise-only signal whose duration is \SI{2}{\second}.
+The fourth set of experiments tests the RTF estimation algorithms on real speech data, maintaining the same settings as in \Cref{sec:corr_analysis}, except where noted.
+A directional interferer is introduced by randomly sampling a real-world recording from the ESC-50 database \cite{piczak2015dataset}.
+Within the ESC-50 database, we sample from three selected categories that contain approximately stationary sounds: engine noise, washing machine noise, and vacuum cleaner noise.

+The default SNR for the interferer is set to \SI{0}{\decibel}.
+The target and the interfering signals are generated by convolution with the RIRs from the database in \cite{hadad_multichannel_2014}.
+The RIRs were measured with a linear microphone array with \SI{8}{} sensors, spaced \SI{8}{\cm} apart, in a room of size of \SI[parse-numbers=false]{6 \times 6 \times 2.4}{\meter}.
+The average reverberation time of the room is $RT_{60} = \SI{0.61}{\second}$.
+All RIRs are cut after \SI{0.61}{\second} to reduce the length of the convolved signals while preserving most of the reverberation power.
+Unless otherwise specified, only the first $M=4$ microphones of the array are used.
+The target and interfering sources are placed \SI{1}{\meter} away from the microphones, at angles of \SI{45}{\degree} and \SI{60}{\degree}, respectively.
+Therefore, the target and interfering sources are spatially close to each other but exhibit different spectral properties.
+The noise covariance matrix $\hat{\v{R}}_v$ is estimated from a separate realization of the noise-only signal whose total duration is $T_n = \SI{2}{\second}$.
 A distinct noise realization is used for each Monte Carlo iteration.
 The covariance matrices $\hat{\v{R}}_x$ and $\hat{\v{R}}_v$ are estimated from phase-adjusted STFT data, as described in \Cref{eq:phase_corr_cov}, to account for the phase shifts caused by overlapping frames.
-To gauge the improvements brought by the phase-corrected covariance estimator, we also depict the accuracy of the wideband and narrowband algorithms when utilizing the classical sample covariance estimator (\Cref{eq:sample_cov_matrix}).
-Errors based on the sample covariance estimate with the original phase values are indicated by appending ``orig-phase" to the RTF estimator name.
+To gauge the improvements brought by the phase-corrected covariance estimator, we also depict the accuracy of the wideband SVD-direct algorithm when utilizing the sample covariance estimator of \Cref{eq:sample_cov_matrix}.
+Errors based on the sample covariance estimate with the original phase values are indicated by appending ``original phase" to the RTF estimator name.
+When calculating the errors on the RTF estimates, we only retain the frequency bands for which the average power of the target signal at the microphones is no more than \SI{35}{\decibel} lower than that of the loudest frequency band.
+Notice that the experiments include all bands in the specified frequency and SNR region.
+That means even those bands without correlation across frequency are included.

+The wideband and narrowband algorithms are assessed based on the RMSE and the Hermitian angle metrics across different conditions.
+We analyze the algorithms for different variations in the segment length $T$ (\Cref{fig:speech_timeframes_rmse,fig:speech_timeframes_ha}), which determines the number of frames $L$ available for estimating the covariance matrices, the SNR (\Cref{fig:speech_snr_rmse,fig:speech_snr_ha}), the FFT size $K_2$ (\Cref{fig:speech_nstft_rmse,fig:speech_nstft_ha}), hence $K$, the number of microphones $M$ (\Cref{fig:speech_nummics_rmse,fig:speech_nummics_ha}), and the directional interferer angular position (\Cref{fig:speech_noiseangle_rmse,fig:speech_noiseangle_ha}).